-3/4/5) CPU FAN/SYS FAN1/SYS FAN2/SYS FAN3/PWR FAN (Fan Headers)
+3/4/5) CPU FAN/SYS FAN1/SYS FAN2/PWR FAN (Fan Headers)

-The motherboard has a 4-pin CPU fan header (CPU\FAN), a 4-pin (SYS\FAN3) and two 3-pin (SYS\FAN1/SYS\FAN2) system fan headers, and a 3-pin power fan header (PWR\FAN).
+The motherboard has a 4-pin CPU fan header (CPU FAN), a 4-pin (SYS FAN2) and a 3-pin (SYS FAN1) system fan headers, and a 3-pin power fan header (PWR\FAN).
 Most fan headers possess a foolproof insertion design.
 When connecting a fan cable, be sure to connect it in the correct orientation (the black connector wire is the ground wire).
 The motherboard supports CPU fan speed control, which requires the use of a CPU fan with fan speed control design.
 For optimum heat dissipation, it is recommended that a system fan be installed inside the chassis.